usmanbutt-dev/UnityModularInventorySystem/README.md

 ### Prerequisites

-- Unity 2021.3 LTS or later (any recent LTS is fine)
+- Unity 6000.0.50f1 (or compatible newer versions)
 - A basic understanding of Unity (GameObjects, Components, ScriptableObjects)

 ### 1. Clone the Repository